 Measures

 External pressure.
-Pressure from external stakeholders was measured with three statements assessing whether or not pressures from (1) contractors and suppliers, (2) international markets, and (3) consumers and society in general, prompted the business executives to integrate environmental and social issues in the conduct of their operation in the last two years.
+Pressure from external stakeholders was measured with three statements assessing whether or not pressures from (1) contractors and suppliers, (2) international markets, and (3) consumers and society, in general, prompted the business executives to consider environmental and social issues by integrating changes to this effect in the conduct of their operation in the last two years.
 The statements were randomized to avoid possible order effects.
-Each statement could be answered either 'yes' or 'no' (yes = 1, no = 0).
+Each statement could be answered either ‘yes’ or ‘no’ (yes = 1, no = 0).
 The index of external pressure was computed by adding the scores obtained to the three statements.
 Scores could vary between 0 and 3.

 Sustainability awareness.
 Awareness and knowledge of sustainability was measured with three statements assessing whether or not the business executives construed corporate sustainability in terms of (1) economic and financial performance, (2) environmental impact, and (3) social impact of their company.
-Each statement could be answered either 'yes' or 'no' (yes = 1, no = 0).
+Each statement could be answered either ‘yes’ or ‘no’ (yes = 1, no = 0).
 The statements were randomized to avoid possible order effects and thus reduce method bias.
 Responses related to the environmental and social impacts of the company were weighted by 2.
 The index of sustainability awareness was then computed by adding the scores obtained to the three statements.
 Scores could vary between 0 and 5.